Privado-Inc/standalone-monitoring-stability/README.md

 ```
 Results are stored in the ./temp folder.
-		./temp
+	- temp
-			privado
+		- privado
-			privado-core
+		- privado-core
-			result
+		- result
-				base_branch
+			- base_branch
-					repo-output.txt --- Contains the scan results
+				- repo-output.txt --- Contains the scan results
-					repo.json --- privado.json for the repository
+				- repo.json --- privado.json for the repository
-				head_branch
+			- head_branch
-					repo-output.txt --- Contains the scan results
+				- repo-output.txt --- Contains the scan results
-					repo.json --- privado.json for the repository
+				- repo.json --- privado.json for the repository
 ```